arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryProfiler.md

 The _EnumerateCollectionNode_ processed and returned all 10k rows (documents), as did the _CalculationNode_.
 Because the AQL execution engine also uses an internal batch size of 1000 these blocks were also called 100 times each.
-The _FilterNode_ as well as the _ReturnNode_ however only ever returned 10 rows and only had to be called once, because the result size fit within a single batch.
+The _FilterNode_ as well as the _ReturnNode_ however only ever returned 10 rows and only had to be called once, because the result size fits within a single batch.

 Now lets add a skiplist index on `value` to speedup the query.
 ```JavaScript